About

-Michelles is the project of Chicago musician Michael Daly, which by current count has gone through three bass players, two guitar players, and one short lived background singer and tambourine player.
-The only consistent cohort has been drummer Ryan Farnham, who has provided drums on two full-length records, Michelles (2013), and Dark as a Daisy (2017).
+Michelles is a band out of Chicago, playing what has been variously called psych-pop, baroque-pop, art rock, and other misleading hyphenated genres, all of which fall under the general category of semi-radio friendly rock music with guitars and keyboards, with singing and verses and choruses, some catchier than others.
+It is the project of Chicago musician Michael Daly, which by current count has gone through four bass players, two guitar players, and one short lived background singer and tambourine player.
+The only consistent cohort had been drummer Ryan Farnham, who provided drums on three full-length records; Michelles (2013), Dark as a Daisy (2017), and The Empty Promises of Rock and Roll, which was released to critical acclaim in March 2022.
+Farnham departed shortly after that album’s release.

 • • • • •